 Check out our Echo comparison to see how the Show stacks up to the Dot, Spot, Plus and other Amazon Echo smart speakers.

 What is the Amazon Echo Show?

-The Echo Show is a new variant of one of the company's connected home devices powered by its Alexa virtual assistant.
-The Show mirrors much of the functionality already offered up by Amazon's existing connected speakers, the Echo and Echo Dot, however, the biggest difference is that it features a 7-inch touchscreen display, dual forward-firing 2-inch Dolby-certified stereo speakers and a 5-megapixel front-facing camera.
+The Echo Show is a new variant of one of the company's connected home devices, which are powered by the Alexa virtual assistant.
+The Show mirrors much of the functionality already offered up by Amazon's existing connected speakers, the Echo and Echo Dot.
+However, the biggest difference is that it features a 7-inch touchscreen display, dual forward-firing 2-inch Dolby-certified stereo speakers and a 5-megapixel front-facing camera.

 Like the Echo speakers, the Echo Show will launch in both black and white colourways, sporting a decidedly utilitarian design.
 Its front measures just under 19cm tall and wide, it features an eight-microphone array for far-field voice detection (that's one more than both Echo speakers), there are three physical buttons on top (volume controls and a power key for the microphones and camera) and it's powered by an Intel Atom x5-Z8350 processor accompanied by both WiFi and Bluetooth connectivity.

 The Echo Show is designed to sit in your home, be it on your bedside table, in your lounge or on your kitchen countertop and do everything the existing Echo range can; like stream music from a myriad of services, answer simple questions and set timers.
 It's the addition of that screen and camera that add a few new abilities into the mix.